mbwong/mbwong.github.com/_posts/2012-05-29-why-harvard.md

 Contributing to this culture is the university administration's desire to prevent students from having too much fun.
 To them Harvard is a place of learning not enjoyment.
 The adults in charge of student life have grown increasingly distrustful of alcohol.
 They have also been traditionally distrustful of fraternities and final clubs, which are not recognized as legitimate student groups.
 This roughly translates into added exclusivity on the part of these unofficial student groups and less inclusive fun for students.

-So far it seems pretty bleak, but many Harvard students in reality prefer and thrive in such a pressurized culture.
-We don't feign enjoyment in our pursuit of excellence, and many students including me would rather be able to freely complain about our work and be forced to focus on our work.
-I know many of us would choose this student culture even if given the choice to pick again.

 That is not to say that Harvard kids don't party.
 You will most definitely hear loud music blasting across campus on weekend nights and see skimpily dressed girls wandering around even on the coldest nights.
 Most of the parties at Harvard happen either in student dorm rooms.
 There are also parties in the final clubs, the frats, the Crimson, and the Lampoon.
 If you want fun, it'll be there.

+Indeed many Harvard students have a work hard, play hard mentality.
+Many of us genuinely prefer and thrive in a pressurized environment.
+We don't feign enjoyment in our pursuit of excellence, and many students including me would rather be able to freely complain about our work and be forced to focus on our work.
+It is simply how we function.

 ## Advising